Fluid-induced snap-through instability of spherical shells

-\textbf{Critical Snapping Cauchy Number.} We can finally combine our prediction for the snapping pressure $\Delta p_s$ in \eqref{eq:ps}, from shell mechanics, with the pressure drop $\Delta p_W$ in \eqref{eq:pw}, from the hydrodynamic model, to derive a closed-form expression for the critical Cauchy number
+where the values of the coefficients $d_n$ and a comparison of this pressure drop formula with numerical simulations are provided in the SI \cite{supp}.
+By combining our prediction for the snapping pressure $\Delta p_s$ in Eq. \eqref{eq:ps}, from shell mechanics, with the pressure drop $\Delta p_W$ in Eq. \eqref{eq:pw}, from the hydrodynamic model, we derive a closed-form expression for the critical Cauchy number